Runnymede Regeneration Project

 Project Information:

-Runnymede Regeneration Project is a Human-Induced Regeneration (HIR) project located on Runnymede Station near the locality of Coolabah, approximately 70km northwest of Nyngan in the Orana region of New South Wales.
-Registered in July 2014, the project operates across a substantial area of 8,305 hectares.
-The surrounding Bogan Shire is a predominantly agricultural region, characterized by rangeland grazing of sheep and cattle, which serves as the primary land use history relevant to the project's baseline.
+Runnymede Regeneration Project is a Human-Induced Regeneration (HIR) project located in the locality of Coolabah, approximately 85km northwest of Nyngan in New South Wales.
+Registered in July 2014, the project covers a substantial area of 8,305 hectares on Runnymede Station.
+The property is situated within the Bogan Shire, a region traditionally dominated by rangeland grazing for sheep and cattle, often on leasehold land.